alex-robinson/coordinates/README.md

 	$(FC) $(DFLAGS) $(FLAGS) -c -o $@ $<
 ```

+As can be seen above, the main coordinates module depends on
+NCIO, planet, geodesic and projection_oblimap2.
+Once the coordinates.o object
+file is compiled along with these dependencies, it is possible to use
+the coordinates module in a Fortran program with `use coordinates`.

 To be able to compile the test cases, just make sure that the paths to the NetCDF
 include and lib directories are properly specified for your system: